 Updating firmware in Ubuntu

-One thing you should know that GNOME Software i.e. the software center in Ubuntu 18.04 is also capable of updating the firmware.
-But in situations when it fails for some reason, you can use the command line tool
+The software center in Ubuntu is capable of updating the firmware.
+But in situations when it fails for some reasons, you can use the command line tool fwupd.

 fwupd is an open source daemon that handles firmware upgrades in Linux based systems.
 It is created by GNOME developer Richard Hughes.
 Developers from Dell also contributed to the development of this open source tool.